 This metric measures the number of rehospitalizations per 1,000 days of short-term patient care.

 Short-term Care: ER Visits

 In Avalon Care Center - Pullman, 16.88% of Patients

 This is the number of times residents are sent to the emergency room per thousand days of short-term care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term stay residents that saw functional improvements, such as with activities of daily living.
-High levels of independence with ADL's typically correlates with superior rehabilitation services.
+This is the percentage of short-term stay residents that saw functional improvements, such as with activities of daily living.